Saeed-Hassani/DeepCNV/README.md

 </p>

 ## Installation
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following packages:
+First install `Python 3` then use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following packages:

 ```bash
 pygubu